VAID: Indexing View Designs in Visual Analytics System: VAID

-We extended the original Vega-Lite specifications from three perspectives.
-First, we added additional data types (e.g., relational data) and regarded ``node'' and ``link'' to be the two visual channels of graph-related visualizations.
+In the first stage, four authors annotated visualizations with original Vega-Lite.
+We discovered that the Vega-Lite did not support the description of graph-related visualizations, such as Sankey diagrams and tree visualizations, which are common visualization types in view designs.
+In addition, complex visual compositions are not supported, such as embedding glyphs in graph nodes.
+We attempted to extend the structure based on the failed cases.
+We extended the original Vega-Lite structure from three perspectives: \begin{itemize} \item First, we added additional data types (e.g., relational data) and regarded ``node'' and ``link'' to be the two visual channels of graph-related visualizations.
 We further specified the properties of the nodes and links, such as positions and widths, under the ``node'' and ``link'' labels.
-An example specification is presented in \autoref{fig:data_structure}A. Second, to handle complex visual compositions, such as embedding glyphs in graph nodes~\cite{elmqvist2009hierarchical}, we have added a composition type ``nested''.
+An example structure is presented in Fig.~\ref{fig:data_structure}A. \item Second, to handle complex visual compositions, such as embedding glyphs in graph nodes~\cite{elmqvist2009hierarchical}, we have added a composition type ``nested''.
 The nested visualizations are represented by specifying the ``parent'' and ``children'' components.
 We also use a key ``canvas'' to indicate which elements of the parent are the embedded children components.
-The specifications of the compositions, i.e., ``concat,'' ``layer,'' and ``facet,'' and ``nested'' composition, are shown in \autoref{fig:data_structure}B. Third, the mark types supported by Vega-Lite are also insufficient for the representation of VA designs.
+The structures of the compositions, i.e., ``concat,'' ``layer,'' and ``facet,'' and ``nested'' composition, are shown in Fig.~\ref{fig:data_structure}B. \item Third, the mark types supported by Vega-Lite are also insufficient for the representation of view designs.
 We have extended the mark types by adding new ones like graph, Sankey, and radar, referring to the typologies proposed by Borkin et al.~\cite{borkin2013makes}.
 It is noted that the newly added mark types are not graphical primitives that are elemental building blocks of the visualization.
-Instead, some of them are ``\textit{macros for complex layered graphics that contain multiple primitive marks}''\cite{satyanarayan2016vega}, which are consistent with the definitions of Vega-Lite. \autoref{fig:spec_example} provides an example with complex composition relationships such as nesting pie charts into node-link graphs.
+Instead, some of them are ``\textit{macros for complex layered graphics that contain multiple primitive marks}''\cite{satyanarayan2016vega}, which are consistent with the definitions of Vega-Lite.
+Fig.~\ref{fig:data_structure} provides an example of complex composition relationships, such as nesting bar charts into node-link graphs. \end{itemize}